davidmweber/dbwriter_rust/README.md

 # The good
 - The database first migration strategy works very well.
 - Diesel is a fully fledged ORM that is good to work with.
+- It is insanely fast at 260k requests per second on my 6/12 core machine using the above wrk command.

 # The not so good
-- Diesel is not (yet) fundamentally synchronous because it relies on a thread pool for database access.
-I feel this is a manageable oversight but given Rust's async options.
+- Diesel is not (yet) fundamentally synchronous because it relies on the standard blocking PostgreSQL driver.
+  You will need to think carefully about how you handle database requests in an async environment.

 - Actix works fine, but it is hard to gauge what types are needed.
-[Rocket](https://rocket.rs/) is way cleaner but its maintainer has been absent for a while now.
+[Rocket](https://rocket.rs/) is way cleaner and perhaps viable now that the maintainer has returned from their hiatus.
 - There are apparently no useful [OpenAPI](https://www.openapis.org/) documentation generator for Actix.
-  [Paperclip](https://github.com/paperclip-rs/paperclip) that I gave up on.

 # The painful parts
 - Rust is mighty picky about references and types.
 It is actually hard to figure out what to do in various places.
-- The IDE (Jetbrains and VSCode) have mediocre support for Rust.
-They appear to be blind to macros and offer little help with imports.
-The compiler will vomit up many errors that the IDE just misses.
 - Figuring out what type to use when mapping structs to a database schema can be tricky.
 The docs are not great in this regard.